rbultman/raspberry-jam/udp-echo/test-udp-puncher/README.md

 ### WARNINGS

-1. This is a simple proof-of-concept hole-puncher, and doesn't try to handle even the simple variations on the basic UDP hole-punching formula.
+1. This is a simple proof-of-concept NAT/UDP hole-puncher, and doesn't try to handle even the simple variations on the basic UDP hole-punching formula.
 2. **SUPER IMPORTANT**.
-There is a **really good reason** that NAT server and UDP firewalls exist: security.
-Amongst other things, NAT protects your machine by making it inaccessible to other machins on the internet that might be trying to connect to your machine.
+There is a **really good reason** that NAT server and UDP firewalls exist: SECURITY.
+Amongst other things, NAT protects your machine by making it inaccessible to other machines on the internet that might be trying to connect to your machine.
 This test hole-puncher code effectively denies your software and machine some of those protections.
 In fact, as implemented, it actually advertises and exposes your machine to external internet connections.
 So, PLEASE DO NOT DO THIS unless you really understand what you are doing.
-This code is meant purely for developers trying to understand how their NAT servers work.
+This code is intended purely for use by developers trying to understand how their NAT servers work.
 Please, DO NOT USE THIS CODE AS-IS FOR ANYTHING OTHER THAN LEARNING HOW THIS WORKS!
 YOU"VE BEEN WARNED, YOU ARE NOW ENTIRELY ON YOUR OWN.
 THERE ARE NO WARRANTIES OF ANY KIND etc etc etc.

 OK, you may now read on :-)